twilio/twilio-python/docs/usage/sip.rst

 The :class:`Domains` resource allows you to create a new domain.
 To create a new domain, you'll need to choose a unique domain that lives under sip.twilio.com.
 For example, dunder-mifflin-scranton.sip.twilio.com.
+For more information, see the `Domains resource documentation <https://www.twilio.com/docs/api/rest/domain>`_ on our website.

 .. code-block:: python